 Find your way quickly and easily at Schiphol

-Perhaps you'll be flying for the first time since the pandemic this summer.
-Or maybe a busy airport makes you want to be extra well-prepared for your journey.
+Are you flying from Schiphol soon?
+And would you like to be extra well-prepared for your journey?
 Whatever the reason, it's nice to not have to spend too much time working out where you need to go.
 The tips in this blog are sure to come in handy!

 Map of Schiphol